Featured Articles

 2. Launch a Product Video

 In its infancy, Dropbox used a short animation video with no frills to introduce its first MVP.
-With the help of some paper cut-outs, a hand and a commentator, the animation begins with a common problem, how Dropbox solves it, then how to use it.
+With the help of some paper cut-outs, a hand, and a commentator, the animation begins with a common problem, how Dropbox solves it, and how to use it.
 That video, along with some sweet viral marketing tactics (free storage space for you!), helped Dropbox grow to 100 million users in five years.

-The Los Angeles based startup DollarShaveClub.com used a different approach with its video.
+The Los Angeles-based startup DollarShaveClub.com used a different approach with its video.
 It's still short and sweet, but also incredibly entertaining.
-The founder (who was an actor and comedian before turning to startup entrepreneurship) walks through a warehouse explaining the benefits of his business, which mails razors to you monthly.
-While he is informative, the background boasts a toddler shaving a man’s head, a bear suit, a leaf blower and a machete.
-No reason your video can’t be comical and there is a good chance it will be more viral if it is.
+The founder (an actor and comedian before turning to startup entrepreneurship) walks through a warehouse explaining the benefits of his business, which mails razors to you monthly.

 3. Try Kickstarter